Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

-In our proposed DGET architecture, the input snapshots are first processed by a transductive GNN\cite{10191134}, which learns fine-grained embeddings that captures local and global structural patterns from the known network topology.
-The transductive embeddings in DGET are tailored to the hybrid nature of the RF-OWC IoT network to encode device-level features (e.g., initial energy levels) and edge-level features (e.g., hybrid RF-WOC link availability and scheduled transmissions), reflecting the connectivity and state information of the observed IoT network graph.
-Their effectiveness in fully observed graphs has been demonstrated in prior literature, such as in \cite{tang2023understandinggeneralizationgraphneural}.
-However, although transductive GNNs can effectively enforce structural priors from known network states and achieve optimized consistent embeddings for the input graphs, they lack the ability to capture instantaneous and evolving dynamics caused by time-varying network conditions, such as energy depletion and queue variations.
+The design of DGET is driven by the intrinsic characteristics of hybrid RF-OWC wireless networks, in which link relevance is governed by physical-layer factors such as visibility, blockage, interference, and device energy states, and where reliable observability is typically limited to a subset of known network snapshots.
+DGET explicitly exploits this asymmetry by first processing input snapshots through a transductive GNN~\cite{10191134}, which learns fine-grained graph embeddings that capture both local and global structural patterns from the known network topology.
+These transductive embeddings are tailored to the hybrid RF-OWC IoT setting by jointly encoding device-level attributes (e.g., initial energy states) and edge-level features (e.g., RF-OWC link availability and scheduled transmissions), thereby enforcing stable structural priors and enabling attention mechanisms to identify physically meaningful neighbor-importance patterns across heterogeneous links, as supported by prior studies on fully observed graphs~\cite{tang2023understandinggeneralizationgraphneural}.
+While this transductive stage yields optimized and consistent representations for observed network states, it is inherently limited in capturing instantaneous and evolving dynamics induced by time-varying conditions such as energy depletion, queue evolution, and adaptive scheduling decisions.
 This limitation is particularly critical in dynamic IoT environments, where device states, channel conditions, and scheduling queues change continuously as communication unfolds.
-To address this limitation, we introduce an inductive GNN~\cite{li2024combininginductiontransductionabstract} within DGET.
-This inductive component refines the transductive embeddings by incorporating decision-level information from recorded snapshots of the IoT network, including the selected links, scheduling decisions, and energy updates.
-It learns an aggregation function that can generalize across graphs and also preserve the structure and learned relationships obtained from the transductive embeddings.
+To address this limitation, DGET incorporates an inductive GNN~\cite{li2024combininginductiontransductionabstract} that operates on top of the transductive embeddings, refining them by integrating decision-level information from recorded snapshots, including selected links, scheduling outcomes, and energy updates.
+It learns an aggregation function that can generalize across graphs and also preserve the structure and reinforce the learned relationships obtained from the transductive embeddings through attention on the recorded snapshots.
 It is designed to promote knowledge transfer from the known snapshots seen during training through a domain adaptation mechanism, guided by a consistency loss aligning reconstructed embeddings with recorded graphs.